Extend ArcGIS with SDKs and APIs

 • Performance and scalability.
 If the performance of existing services, interfaces or workflows doesn’t meet your requirements, it’s possible that a customized option may introduce new options to achieve the desired level of service or bring in a shortcut to a process that saves significant time and improves user satisfaction.

 • Design.
 If an application needs to be branded beyond what the styling and theme offerings of existing ArcGIS apps support, a custom application may be able to achieve the specific interfaces or design goals of the organization.
+The Esri Calcite Design System is one common foundation for well-designed and usable interfaces.

 • Audience and user experience.
 Usability is a key success criteria for most application design efforts, and understanding the different needs that different user groups have for functionality is an important step.
 Guided workflows can help even experienced users find their way from opening the app to being productive as quickly as possible.

 • Organizational culture and capability.
 Your organization may have preferences or a tendency towards certain ways that development is used in the application design process.
 Leadership, project management, and technical teams may have preferences, muscle memory, or relevant experience making a decision about customization options, and may use this to inform decision making for a new opportunity.
-Carefully considering the capacity of the organization to take on a customization, and the maintenance of that work, as well as the not insignificant maintenance of COTS configurations, will ensure that intentional choices are made that set your application up for future success.
+Carefully considering the capacity of the organization to take on a customization, and the maintenance of that work, as well as the not insignificant maintenance of heavily-configured apps, will ensure that intentional choices are made that set your application up for future success.

 • Cost.
 No process of building an application happens without cost, and it is important to not default to an expectation that customization has a higher cost – a fit for purpose app may have a longer and more successful lifespan than a configured application, depending on the configured application lifespan, required functionality and expected changes.
 Cost considerations should take into account the initial build costs but also the ongoing maintenance and any risks introduced by the decision.